How to Make a Potential Employer Fall in Love With You

 1. Apply for jobs for which you qualify.

 If you find yourself applying because it's an area of work you might want to get into, or think you'd like, don't bother.
 Unless you can make the stretch and fit between your qualifications and background and the described opening, you are wasting your time.
+Cover letters traditionally gave you the opportunity to make the case for job fit.

 Each application or resume gets less than thirty seconds of review time.
 You need to quickly qualify yourself as a potential candidate because the employer doesn't have or take the time to do it for you.